StarKRE22/Atomic/Docs/Entities/Entities/SceneEntity.md

     enabling dynamic logic composition without changing the core entity structure.
   </summary>

-> [!IMPORTANT]
-> For behaviours entity acts as a container using a **List**, which means that all algorithmic operations have **List-like time complexity**.
-Additionally, the entity **can store multiple references to the same behaviour instance**, so duplicate entries are allowed.
+> ❗ For behaviours entity acts as a container using a **List**, which means that all algorithmic operations have **List-like time complexity**.
+> Additionally, the entity **can store multiple references to the same behaviour instance**,
+> so duplicate entries are allowed.

+---

 ### 🛠 Inspector Settings